 "A lot of ownership groups right now – and this has changed over the past decade, maybe over the past five or eight years – are looking at executives as competitive advantages or disadvantages," one current executive says.
 "They’re treating us a little bit differently now.
 In some ways that’s good because it has meant escalating salaries for all of us.
 In some ways it’s a challenge because it limits movement."

 The thing about all of the big names being discussed is that they all were given a job before they became huge names.
 I know that Steve Cohen said he doesn't want to pay someone to learn on the job.
-Certainly I wouldn't be in favor of another front office virgin like Brodie Van Wagenen being handed the keys.
+Certainly, I wouldn't be in favor of another front office virgin like Brodie Van Wagenen being handed the keys.
 But finding a truly talented, experienced assistant GM and surrounding him with the right people might be the way to go here, particularly if all of the best names are no-goes.

 The one person interviewed, Michael Hill, did some good things with the Marlins and does have experience in running a club.
 Maybe he's the right man for this job.
 Of course, the pressures in Miami are much different than the pressure of winning in New York.
 He got kudos for winning with a tiny payroll, but it's a lot different when you're allowed to spend and expected to win.

 I don't pretend to have the inside knowledge of this industry that would allow me to evaluate lesser names for their potential, but I assume Alderson has access to that information.
-I also understand that finding someone that has all of the right qualifications and skills, both in running an organization and building a team underneath them to accomplish all of that organization's goals, is tough enough.
+I also understand that finding someone who has all of the right qualifications and skills, both in running an organization and building a team underneath them to accomplish all of that organization's goals, is tough enough.
 Finding one of those that can stand up to the pressure of operating in New York adds another layer of complexity to the whole search.
 Alderson, who certainly has experience with the pressure of this market, would be an ideal mentor for whoever is hired.
 As tough as finding the right one can be, if the Mets can find that person, the possibilities for really building a true Mets identity are infinite.

 Hiring for an important position is always a challenge, and the safest route would be to find someone who has enjoyed success in a similar position.
-However, if that route isn't open to the Mets, that shouldn't mean that they're settling for second best.
-Hopefully the organization can find the next great baseball executive who can establish their fame here.
+However, if that route isn't open to the Mets, that shouldn't mean that they're settling for second-best.
+Hopefully, the organization can find the next great baseball executive who can establish their fame here.
 Rather than being a story about who the Mets couldn't get, let's make it one about who they did.

 Also in The Athletic today is a long piece by Marc Carig and Tim Britton on Sandy Alderson's return to the Mets.
-Of particular interest, at least to me, were the descriptions of all of things Alderson was up against his first time around with the Mets, particularly when it came to working under Fred and Jeff Wilpon:
+Of particular interest, at least to me, were the descriptions of all of the things Alderson was up against his first time around with the Mets, particularly when it came to working under Fred and Jeff Wilpon:

 The Mets often couldn't plan ahead for the offseason.
 That's because the Wilpons typically did not provide a clear picture of the budget.
 One person close to Alderson attributed the inconsistency to Jeff Wilpon's indecision.
 "Jeff wanted to win," the person said.
 "But he'd go back and forth between wanting to win and pushing his ideas versus it's about the final dollar.
 That was the battle.
 It was never consistent on what that approach was.
 Sometimes you'd hear, 'Oh, we have no money going into this offseason.'
 Then all of a sudden on Jan.
 15 or Feb.
 1, it's like, 'Oh, you've got another $10 million you can spend here.'"